-- Parking Vultures: people who circle the parking lot looking for shoppers who are leaving so that they might get their parking spot.
+- Parking Vultures: people who circle the parking lot looking for shoppers who are leaving so that they might descend upon their parking spot.

-- Cyber Monday: three days later when you can hit the virtual malls in your pajamas and slippers from the comfort of your own computer.
+- Cyber Monday: three days later when you can hit the virtual malls in your pajamas and slippers from the comfort of your computer.
 Originally named in the mid-aughts of the 21st century as an online alternative to the brick-and-mortar shopping mall crush, it too is subject to Cyber Creep, as it moves earlier in the calendar approaching and even preceding Black Friday.
 Also known as “pre-Black Friday Sale.”

 - Black Friday Black Humor: this article would be an example of that.